 What You'll Learn

-- Discover the role of the human body in dance in terms of anatomy, kinesiology, and human development.
+- Master the body’s physical skills as they relate to technical proficiency, artistic performance, and modes of communication, discovering the role of the human body in dance in terms of anatomy, kinesiology, and human development.

 - Cultivate project management skills that take into account effective group dynamics.